materpillar/Capella-HTML-exporter/README.md

 `Xvfb` is included in the docker image.

 The first step needs to import your project into the Capella workspace.
+Note: The manual for the Capella XHTML Document Generator plugin describes that the import of the project into the workspace and the document generation can be performed in one command ("Import Capella project and generate inside it")
-Note: It seems that Capella 1.4.2, 5.0.0 and 5.1.0 have a bug in the `org.polarsys.kitalpha.doc.gen.business.capella.commandline` function that does not allow to use the `import` flag in there.
-Therefore, we use the `validation` app first to import the project into the Capella workspace.
+Yet, it seems that Capella 1.4.2, 5.0.0, 5.1.0 and 5.2.0 have a bug in the `org.polarsys.kitalpha.doc.gen.business.capella.commandline` function that does not allow to use the `import` flag in there.
+The command fails then with a NullPointer Exception.
+Therefore, we use the `validation` app first to import the project into the Capella workspace and do the XHTML generation in a second command without the import.

 The `entrypoint.sh` could look like this: